KelleClark/CSCI6040Project1/README.md

 ### About the Project
 <p>The project uses Jupiter Notebook to create a dynamic python script illustrating the creation of
-  language models using ngrams, adjacent "blocks" of n tokens (words), from collections of learning texts and a few different approaches to creating language models that can be used to classify a document.
+  language models using ngrams, adjacent "blocks" of n tokens (words), from collections of learning texts and a few different approaches to creating language models that can be used to predict the next word or words of an input text.

 <p>The models are built in steps according to the specifications:</p>